inertz/Jarvis/README.md

 4. Enter your API key and choose your preferred model
 5. Enable the DeepSeek integration

+#### Google AI Setup:
+1. Get your API key from [Google AI Studio](https://makersuite.google.com/app/apikey)
+2. Open the app settings (gear icon)
+3. Select "Google AI (Gemini)" as your AI provider
+4. Enter your API key and choose your preferred model
+5. Enable the Google AI integration

 ### 📲 Install as Mobile App

 #### iPhone/iPad: